pvanisacker/heremaps/README.md

 |-----|-----|------------|---------------|--------------|----------------|-------------------------------------------|------------------|--------------|-------------|
 | 51  | 6   | Gangelt    | DEU           | Heinsberg    |                | Gangelt, Nordrhein-Westfalen, Deutschland | 52538            |              | Nordrhein-Westfalen |

-You'll notice that not all of these fields are returned.
-The country value is an ISO3166 3 letter code.

-By default the command will look for a "lat" and "lng" and prefix the added fields with "regeo_".
+By default the command will look for a "lat" and "lng" field in the event and prefix the new fields with "regeo_".
 This behaviour is customizable through the command options:

 <pre><code>index=_internal | head 1 | eval latitude=51 | eval longitude=6 | reversegeocode lat=latitude,lng=longitude,prefix=myprefix| fields latitude,longitude,myprefix* | table latitude,longitude,myprefix*</code></pre>